 A preliminary Reasonable Potential Analysis (RPA) was performed to estimate predicted stormwater effluent pollutant concentrations from the proposed Third Runway.
+The RPA was performed using an unpublished guidance document by the Department of Ecology dated July 1997.

-The Third Runway was chosen for the analysis because it will produce the largest amount of new runoff from Master Plan projects.
-Results from the RPA were adjusted according to documented pollutant removal effectiveness of the BMPs discussed in Section 3.2.
-Resulting predicted pollutant concentrations were then compared to water quality criteria.
+The analysis used existing STIA water quality data and a literature review of BMP performance.
+The Third Runway was chosen for the analysis because it will produce the largest amount of new runoff generated by Master Plan projects.
+The estimated pollutant concentrations were compared to water quality criteria.

-The RPA was performed on June 30, 1998, in a working meeting attended by representatives of the Port and the Department of Ecology, using an unpublished Ecology guidance document dated July 1997.
+The RPA was performed on June 30, 1998, in a working meeting attended by representatives of the Port and the Department of Ecology.

-5.1 POLLUTANTS OF CONCERN
+4.1 ESTABLISHMENT OF POLLUTANTS OF CONCERN